Acide urique | Clinique Omicron Québec

 | Plasma saturation threshold | 360 - 420 µmol/L | 6.0 - 7.0 mg/dL | Above this threshold, the risk of monosodium urate crystallization in tissues increases significantly, depending on local temperature and pH |

-Uric acid production results from two main sources: the catabolism of endogenous purines from cellular renewal and the degradation of exogenous purines from diet.
-The ratio between these two sources partly determines uricemia levels and management strategies.
+Uric acid production results from two main sources: catabolism of endogenous purines produced by cell renewal, and degradation of exogenous purines supplied by the diet.
+The relationship between these two sources partly determines uricemia levels and management strategies.

 |---|---|---|